ltonetwork/documentation/01-event-chain/index.md

 [JSON Schema](schema.json#)

+The event chain is the only mutable component of Live Contacts in the fact that events may be added.
+Event chains SHOULD NOT be versioned.

 ### $schema

 The Live Contracts Event chain [JSON schema](http://json-schema.org) URI that describes the JSON structure of the event